Masures associated with split Kac-Moody groups over valued fields: Action of on

-Recall that as a set, the standard apartment is $\A=Y\otimes \R$, where $Y$ is the cocharacter lattice of $\cS$.
 In this section, we define an action of $N=\fN(\cF)$ on $\A$ by affine automorphisms.
 We start by defining an action $\nu^v$ of $\fN(\cR)$ on $\A$ by linear maps, for any ring $\cR$.
 We then define an action of $N$ on $\A$ by affine automorphisms, which takes the valuation $\omega$ into account and such that the linear part of $\nu(n)$ is $\nu^v(n)$, for all $n\in N$.